skip to content

 00:45:14 - Chris Ferdinandi

 Oh, man.
-Oh yeah.
-Now I'm looking at Ben's.
+Oh yeah, now I'm looking at Ben's.
 This is great too.
 All right.
-I've got some, I've got some catching
+I've got some catching

 00:45:20 - Scott Steinlage

-up and not just like uses, but like the, the like, you know how like other.
-There's a lot of other people who are course creators or things like that and they, and they're more transparent with other things too.
-Like jld, John Lee Dumas on his podcast, he's very transparent with like everything he does on that.
-But I don't know, just like helping other people to do what you did.
+up.
+And not just uses, but you know how there are a lot of other people who are course creators or things like that, and they're more transparent with other things too.
+Like JLD, John Lee Dumas, on his podcast, he's very transparent with everything he does on that.
+But I don't know, just helping other people do what you did.
 You know what I'm saying?
-I think that would be a huge thing too.
-Right.
-Because here's the thing, man.
-Like, how many other people out there do what you do?
-Like, because like vanilla is very like.
-Yes, it's, it's, it's like you said, it's timeless.
-But also at the same time it's very.
-Would you say it's beginner oriented, but some of it isn't just as well.
-Right, but.
-And so it attracts a lot of those beginner ish people like myself in 2020.
+I think that would be a huge thing too, right?
+Because here's the thing, man: how many other people out there do what you do?
+Vanilla is very... yes, it's like you said, it's timeless.
+But also at the same time, would you say it's beginner-oriented, but some of it isn't as well, right?
+And so it attracts a lot of those beginner-ish people like myself in 2020.

 00:46:06 - Anthony Campolo